-It should be noted that the New Zealand privacy law requires an additional test of actual harm or detriment to an individual before there is an actionable 'interference with privacy' (Privacy Act 1993 (NZ) s.66(1)).
-If this test applied in Australian privacy laws it would be even more difficult for complainants to bring cases for breaches of principles based on systemic weaknesses such as inadequate security, collection notices, data quality measures or provision of anonymous transaction options.
+It should be noted that the New Zealand privacy law requires an additional test of actual harm or detriment to an individual before there is an actionable 'interference with privacy'.25 If this test applied in Australian privacy laws it would be even more difficult for complainants to bring cases for breaches of principles based on systemic weaknesses such as inadequate security, collection notices, data quality measures or provision of anonymous transaction options.

+1.4.
 Identifying specific persons aggrieved in representative complaints

-Another 'entry' hurdle is faced by consumer NGOs in seeking to use the 'representative complaint' provisions of the Privacy Act 1988 (Cth).
-In an unpublished 2006 decision to discontinue representative complaint against a number of telcos disclosing CLI information to ISPs2 the Commissioner was unwilling to make a finding in relation to a class of respondents without the individual members of the class being identified.
-The Australian Privacy Foundation expects a similar decision in relation to a complaint lodged in 2006 against all Australian banks using the SWIFT system, but not yet finalised by the OPC3.
+Another 'entry' hurdle is faced by consumer NGOs in seeking to use the 'representative complaint' provisions of the Privacy Act.
+In an unpublished 2006 decision to discontinue a representative complaint against a number of telecommunication companies disclosing caller line identification (CLI) information to internet service providers (ISPs)26 the Commissioner was unwilling to make a finding in relation to a class of respondents without the individual members of the class being identified.
+The Australian Privacy Foundation expects a similar decision in relation to a complaint lodged in 2006 against all Australian banks using the SWIFT system, but not yet finalised by the OPC27.

+1.5.
 Identifying which principle has been breached

-Even where a complainant can establish their 'standing' to bring a complaint, a further hurdle is the extent to which the complainant must identify which privacy principle/s have been breached.
+Even where a complainant can establish their 'standing' to bring a complaint, a further hurdle is the extent to which the complainant must identify which privacy principle(s) have been breached.